-On the last page, I explained that meanings, like clouds, are nebulous: intangible, non-separable, transient, amorphous, and ambiguous.
-Meanings are also more or less patterned: reliable, distinct, enduring, clear, and definite.
+the previous page, I explained that meanings, like clouds, are nebulous: insubstantial, amorphous, non-separable, transient, ambiguous.
+Meanings are also more or less patterned: reliable, clear, distinct, enduring, and definite.

 Pattern is what makes the world interpretable—what makes it make sense.
 Perceiving pattern is needed for all effective action—whether you are a person or a bug.
 Our brains and senses evolved largely to find the patterns that make survival and reproduction possible.